 I immediately responded I would have accepted a job with Rs.90.

 My father was happy with my answer.
 He thought me a valuable lesson of saving on that day.
-He said now onwards you need to consider that for lifetime your salary will remain 10% low.
+He said now onwards you need to consider that for the lifetime your salary will remain 10% low.

 You need to open an account at the post office.
 Once your account is opened you need to deposit 10% of your salary every month in this account.
 Make sure you never withdraw anything from this account.